dirkgermany/LILA/rules/rules.md

 | rules.alert.severity | enum | severity level passed to the alert handler
 | rules.alert.throttle | number | minimum seconds to wait before re-triggering the same alert

-¹ The trigger_type acts as a filter to determine when a rule is evaluated.
-It maps to core LILAM API calls, such as starting a transaction (TRACE_START), reaching a milestone (MARK_EVENT), or completing a process (PROCESS_STOP).

 ### Hooks
 | hook | event type | effect
 | :-- | :-- | :--